xerolinux/XeroWiki/docs/scripts.md

 ##### 🪐 Cosmic-Alpha

+!!! warning

+    The script shared herein is work-in-progress. **Cosmic** is still in Alpha stages; so it needs time to reach full maturity.
+Please do not use it on your production machine.
+If you want to test in a VM, for best performance I would highly recommend [**ProxmoxVe**](https://www.proxmox.com/en/proxmox-virtual-environment/overview){:target="_blank"}.

+The **Cosmic** group on **Arch** does not include the `xdg-user-dirs` package which creates the `Documents, Music, Pictures, Downloads & Videos` folders in your `home` & `system76-power` is missing which the `Cosmic Settings` will prompt you for; so I added them.

 ```Bash
 bash -c "$(curl -fsSL https://xerolinux.xyz/script/xero-cosmic.sh)"
 ```

-This script will perform several checks and then prompt you to confirm the addition of the **XeroLinux** and **Chaotic-AUR** repositories, along with my recommended configurations.
+These scripts will perform several checks and then prompt you to confirm the addition of the **XeroLinux** and **Chaotic-AUR** repositories, along with my recommended configurations.
 If you agree, simply follow the prompts.
 The script will exit if you choose not to proceed.

 #### The exec Blockers